sobjornstad/AnkiLPCG/README.md

 Running the Script
 ==================

 On Windows, double-click on the file.
-On Linux, run './lpcg.py'.
-On Mac OS X, I believe you can double-click as well, but I'm not certain.
+On Linux and Mac OS X, open a terminal, change to the directory you have LPCG stored in, and run './lpcg.py'.
+(On Mac OS X, depending on your settings, you may or may not be able to double-click instead.
+The terminal method should always work.)

 When you run LPCG, you will be shown a copyright notice and a brief help screen.
 Here's what information you need to give it: